stackplanet/sourcestack/README.md

 - `npm install`
 - `npm run deploy --env=dev # Create a test environment called 'dev' and build/deploy the application code to it`

+> Each "environment" is a self-contained instance of your application and infrastructure, with its own CloudFormation stack (called `sourcestack-demo-dev` in this case).
+You might have different environments representing different test stages or feature branches, such as `dev`, `staging`, `big-ui-refactor`, `production`.

-This will take a while to complete as CDK creates resources for the first time.
+The `deploy` script will take a while to complete as CDK creates resources for the first time.

 The script outputs `App running at https://xxxxxxx.cloudfront.net`.
 Later you can add your own domain name.